-Phase of Construction/Timing of Installation: Beginning of construction

-Describe: Portable toilets will be placed in designated areas mimimum of 10 feet from the street.
+Phase of Construction/Timing of Installation: Beginning of construction Describe: Portable toilets placed on impervious surfaces will be placed in secondary containment.

-How to Maintain: Must be staked and 10 feet from the street to prevent spillage that could run into the storm drains.
+How to Maintain: Must be placed in secondary containment to prevent spillage that could flow into the storm drains.